 Unify operating data

 Loan activity, investor notes, accounting entries, cash activity, and reporting fields should flow into one governed environment.
-The point isn't centralization for its own sake.
-The point is that the loan report and the ledger should agree without heroic effort.
+The point isn't centralization for its own sake — it's that the loan report and the ledger should agree without heroic effort.

 Automate routine transformation

-Terms like ETL become useful.
-ETL means the system pulls data from source records, standardizes it, and prepares it for reporting.
+ETL just means the system pulls data from source records, standardizes it, and prepares it for reporting.
 In CEF terms, it's the automated work that replaces the staff member who used to spend hours cleaning exports before every board meeting or audit request.

 Deliver current dashboards